Ananyamannem/my-realtime-chat-app/README.md

 - **server.js**: Main server file for the backend using Express and Socket.IO.
 - **client/**: Contains the React frontend for the chat application.

-### Author

-Ahmet ATAR

-### Issues

-If you find any bugs or have any issues, please report them [here](https://github.com/CAPELLAX02/socketio-realtime-chat-app/issues).

-### Additional Information

-For more details on how this project works, visit the [GitHub repository](https://github.com/CAPELLAX02/socketio-realtime-chat-app).